MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-troubleshooting.md

 For technical details about [!INCLUDE [prod_short](includes/prod_short.md)] URLs, see [Web Client URL](/dynamics365/business-central/dev-itpro/developer/devenv-web-client-urls) in the [!INCLUDE [prod_short](includes/prod_short.md)] Developer and IT Pro Help.

-## The details window opens, but shows an error before details are shown
+## <a name="the-details-window-opens-but-shows-an-error-before-details-are-shown"></a>The details window opens, but shows an error before details are shown

 This problem can be caused by a couple things: lack of permissions in [!INCLUDE [prod_short](includes/prod_short.md)] or browser settings (when using Teams in the browser).